 Style

-Like every other piece of clothing you put on your wetsuit will come in a specific style.
+Like every other piece of clothing, you put on your wetsuit will come in a specific style.
 There are three different styles to choose from.
-It is important that you try on all of them and find the one that is most comfortable for you.
+You must try on all of them and find the one that is most comfortable for you.

 Shorty

-A full suit goes straight down to your wrists and ankles providing more protection.
+A full suite goes straight down to your wrists and ankles providing more protection.
 It also adds a significant amount of warmth to your dive.
-This type of suit is great especially for new divers as it will protect you from corals and jellyfish.
+This is the most commonly used design for scuba divers.
 These suits are generally made of thicker material and can even have added insulation.

 Farmer John/Jane